My journey to build a sustainable financial services solution

 Inspired by this trend, I decided to quit as a management consultant and create something for the Indian financial markets.
 Insurance agents, mutual fund agents, and brokers occupied the wealth management industry—questions such as why to save, how much, where remained unanswered.

 These agents or brokers were interested in just pushing the products.
 But on the other hand, the investors, too, were more comfortable buying products than reflecting on why they were doing what they were doing.

 Initially, I identified mutual funds as the closest products that could have catered to investors’ asset allocation.
 However, the backend systems did not allow a smooth information flow.
 In addition, India lacked a tech framework to enable data sourcing, analysis, execution, and fee collection, unlike the US.
-We had our small success with Finqa (Financial Questions Answered), but I realised that scalability was an issue.
+We had our small success with Finqa (Financial Questions Answered), but I realized that scalability was an issue.

 Unlike the western world, Indians prefer human interactions (touchpoints).
-As I pointed out in my 2016 article on financial services trends that online transaction platforms will take over investing space soon.
+As I pointed out in my 2016 article on financial services trends online transaction platforms will take over investing space soon.
 Although we see a plethora of online transaction platforms, they lack advisory.
-So far, SEBI compliance for the advisory platforms is also biased towards human interactions.
+So far, SEBI compliance for the advisory platforms is also biased toward human interactions.
 No wonder, in the last two years, a lot of these online transaction platforms have surrendered their advisory licenses.

 When it comes to money, we have certain expectations and comfort with a particular person.
 Interestingly, the person could be associated with any institute/company, but in the end, the relationship is person-dependent (human interaction).
 In simple terms, Indian investors want a trust-based human relationship to meet their financial needs.

 Over the last ten years, I have focused on building my financial advisory practice on high ethical standards and a human interactions-based approach.
 Instead of dealing with the masses, I dealt with selected few investors.